-When selecting a fantasy name for your child, you must try to pick one that sounds like a standard name and fits into your culture and language.
-Below, MomJunction has compiled a list of Elvish baby names inspired by Tolkien mythology that would fit well as a common names.
+If you are selecting an Elvish name for your baby, you may want to pick one that sounds like a standard name and fits into your culture and language.
+MomJunction has compiled a list of 50 Elvish baby names inspired by Tolkien mythology.
+These names would fit well as common names.
 Read on!

 Elvish Boy Names:

-Aldon is essentially a female name, but in the Quenya language, it belongs to men and means ‘tree’.
-We think it will make a distinctive alternative to widely used names like Alden or Holden.
+Aldon in the Quenya language means ‘tree’.
+We think it will make a distinct alternative to widely used names like Alton or Eldon.

 [ Read: Lord Of The Rings Baby Names ]